nharrer/snaprunner/README.md

  - `-d 90` Deletes all backups after 90 days.

-NOTE: -d does never delete full backups if there are any differential backups kepts which depend on the full backup.
+NOTE: -d does never delete full backups if there are any differential backups which are not deleted and which depend on the full backup.

 NOTE: Use option `--simulate` if you are unsure about the delete options. `--simulate` does neither create a backup nor deletes any files.
 A status mail is created however.